 Many people mistake their back pain from sciatica for pain caused by a hip condition.
-Sciatica is common in 10–40% of the population, according to Spine Health and is a condition affecting and irritating your lumbar or lower spine.
+According to Spine Health, sciatica occurs in 10–40% of the population, and it is a condition that affects your lumbar or lower spine.

-Read on to hear from OrthoIndy spine surgeon, Dr. Kevin O’Neill, as he discusses causes, similar symptoms, common conditions and how to tell your back pain from sciatica and your hip pain apart.
+Read on to hear from Dr. Kevin O’Neill, an OrthoIndy spine surgeon, as he discusses causes, similar symptoms, common conditions and how to tell if you’re experiencing back pain from sciatica or a hip condition.

 Can sciatica cause hip pain?